Katy Perry Reveals the Sex of Her First Child With Orlando Bloom

 "It's a girl," the "Roar" star wrote via the social network.

-She also posted a picture of the 43-year-old actor smiling with pink frosting on his face.
+She also posted a picture of the 43-year-old actor smiling with pink cream on his face.
 The sweet snapshot appeared to be from a gender reveal celebration.

 In addition, the words "Girls Run the World" appeared in the post.